Ryan-Dowman/Product-Feedback-App/README.md

 ![chrome_5LlR532m8D](https://github.com/user-attachments/assets/ea129a5f-05fc-4206-8f03-e78d225b7e33)

 ### Add Feedback Page / Edit Feedback Page
-Simple form page that allows all users to create and own a feedback post.
-Includes a JS powered custom dropdown.
+A simple form page that allows all users to create and own a feedback post.
+Includes a JS-powered custom dropdown.
 (NOTE: Status is not an option as I decided only admins should be able to set the status of a feedback post)
 ![chrome_5eOJFeNQgU](https://github.com/user-attachments/assets/32924cd0-b2e0-4cc2-91b0-a7b256e8ac3b)

-Allows the editing and deleting of posts only if the currently signed in user is the owner of the post or an admin.
+Allows the editing and deleting of posts only if the currently signed-in user is the owner of the post or an admin.
 ![chrome_AGyYv2AdoA](https://github.com/user-attachments/assets/cdb3a2a0-9e33-49bf-ad6c-84081f4e93f6)

 ### View Feedback Page
-View feedback page enables all users to upvote and post comments or reply to current comments.
-Admins will be given the ability in the top right to chnage the status of the feedback post here.
+The view feedback page enables all users to upvote and post comments or reply to current comments.
+Admins will be given the ability in the top right to change the status of the feedback post here.
 Admins and owners of comments can also delete their comments.
 ![chrome_bHJwhGCF8K](https://github.com/user-attachments/assets/59f60e9b-e031-46e7-967b-6d4b13dd0863)

 ## Room for Improvement
-This project was quite extensive for both the front and back end, hence I do not have many things I would wanted changed or added.
-However, there are still are a few things including:
+This project was quite extensive for both the front and back end; hence, I do not have many things I would want changed or added.
+However, there are still a few things, including:

-* Admin panel for user CRUD operations and mdoeration: Not implemented due to the limitations of the frontend mentor design
+* Admin panel for user CRUD operations and moderation: Not implemented due to the limitations of the Frontend Mentor design
-* A superior mobile layout: Not implemented due to low reward to time ratio
+* A superior mobile layout: Not implemented due to a low reward-to-time ratio
 * Custom error pages

 ## Notes